 REGULATION OF THE PROFESSION

-Medicine, like many other professions, is regulated at two different levels:
+Medicine, like many other professions, is regulated at several different levels:

 - Licensure is a process that takes place at the state level in accordance with specific state laws